Comedians Share the Jokes They Most Regret

-To err is is human; to forgive, divine is a proverb that seems to have been rejected by a large sector of the comedy community.
+To err is human; to forgive, divine is a proverb that seems to have been rejected by a large sector of the comedy community.

 Perhaps it’s a generational thing, but there’s this school of thought that pervades certain comedic circles where jokes are just that and nothing more, so if you’re offended as an audience member, then you are too sensitive or don’t have the mental bandwidth to understand such brilliant joke architecture.
 Apologies, accountability, and assuaging feelings are for suckers.